 "And, Dean," she began quickly, as if she was uncertain she should say it.
 "Please, take care of yourself.
 I know you'll watch out for Sam, but…you watch out for yourself, too.
 Nothing about this feels good."

-Suspicion wrinkled his forehead as he asked, "Is there something you're not telling me?"
+Suspicion wrinkled his forehead.
+"Is there something you're not telling me?"

 Missouri shrugged.
 "Nothing specific enough to help—or that you don't already suspect."
-Pausing, she drew out, "Just, I know how you get with him and…I'm saying maybe this time you should be watching out for yourself, too."
+Pausing, she drew out, "Just, I know how you get about your brother and…I'm saying maybe this time you should be watching out for yourself, too."

 A/N #2: The ritual at the beginning has been pieced together from a variety of online resources.
 Nothing is complete and everything is a mishmash of stuff, so don't be too surprised if it's less than accurate. ;)

 Favorite song listened during the making of this chapter: "White Knuckles" by Alter Bridge